 The University may, at its option, alter its health and welfare programs.
 Such alterations include, but are not limited to altering eligibility criteria, establishing new coverage, altering or deleting current coverage, changing the carrier for established plans or programs, or changing the administrator of such plan.
-However, the University will provide the Union with thirty (30) calendar days' advance notice of any change(s), and upon request from the Union within fourteen (14) calendar days, meet and discuss concerning the change(s) with the Union.
+However, the University will provide the Union with thirty (30) calendar days' advance notice of any change(s), and upon request from the Union within fourteen (14) calendar days, meet and confer concerning the change(s) with the Union.
+No changes shall be implemented prior to the conclusion of the meet and confer process.